Magic Spells for Intelligence

 - Leslie Lamport

-In other words, we've had the ability to record, inspect, and externally manipulate our thoughts for only 2% of our time as a species.
-But that 2% is all it took for us to go from tribal societies to globe-spanning empires.
-For us to send man to the moon and manipulate our own genes.
+Anatomically modern Homo Sapiens have been around for 300,000 years, and while we likely had spoken language for 50,000 of those years, the earliest written script we know of is only 6,000 years old.
+We’ve had the ability to record, inspect, and externally manipulate our thoughts for only 2% of our existence as a species.
+But 2% is all it took for us to leap forward from tribal societies to globe-spanning empires, to rocket humans to the moon and manipulate our own genes.

 “Until writing was invented, men lived in acoustic space: boundless, directionless, horizonless, in the dark of the mind, in the world of emotion, by primordial intuition, by terror…”